How to Get Rid of Fleas in the House

 Another good idea is to plant herbs that act as natural repellents against fleas.

 - Chrysanthemum.
-Not only a beautiful flower, but also a great fleas, cockroaches, ants, ticks, silverfish, and lice repellent.
+Not only a beautiful flower, but also a great flea, cockroaches, ants, ticks, silverfish, and lice repellent.

 - Lavender.
-Except fleas, it also repels moths, scorpions, and mosquitoes.
+Except for fleas, it also repels moths, scorpions, and mosquitoes.

 - Spearmint.
 Repels fleas, moths, ants, beetles, rodents, and aphids.

 For the best results, it’s good to combine both the beneficial insects and the repelling plants together.
 Just bear in mind that the plants might repel some of the “good” insects as well.